bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 	driver.findElement(By.id("myId")).click();

-SeleniumRobot intercept selenium calls to create HtmlElement objects (the same as in §2) and thus benefit all SelniumRobot behaviour
+SeleniumRobot intercept selenium calls to create HtmlElement objects (the same as in §2) and thus benefit all SelniumRobot behavior
 The constraints are:
 - this code *MUST* be placed in a PageObject sub-class.
 - add `<parameter name="overrideSeleniumNativeAction" value="true" />` to your TestNG XML file